brownsarahm/BrownSpring23/assignments/03-eda.md

     - variable types
     - overall summary statisics
 1. Write a short description of what the data contains and what it could be used for
-2. include overall summary for the data and interpret what that means.
-Are there limitations? are the variables what you expect?
+2. Include overall summary for the data and interpret what that means.
+This should include code that generates the statistical summary and sentences in English in a markdown cell with your conclusions and explanation of the statistical summary.
+Are there limitations in how to safely interpre the data that the summary helps you see? are the variables what you expect?
 3. Ask and answer 3 questions by using and interpreting statistics and visualizations as appropriate.
 Include a heading for each question using a markdown cell and H2:`##`.
 Make sure your analyses meet the criteria in the check lists below.
 Use the checklists to think of what kinds of questions would use those type of analyses and help shape your questions.
 4. Describe what, if anything might need to be done to clean or prepare this data for further analysis in a finale `## Future analysis` markdown cell in your notebook.